LemonJelle/mysql/README.md

-Simple role for the Infrastructure as Code course that installs Apache on an Ubuntu system.
+Simple role for the Infrastructure as Code course that installs MySQL on an Ubuntu system.